presslabs/gitium/gitium/readme.txt

 Submodules are currently not supported.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Gitium plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/gitium).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Upgrade Notice ==
 = 1.0.7 =
-PHP8 compatibility, check if gitignore is already defined and add HOME env
+PHP8.1 compatibility, check if gitignore is already defined and add HOME env

 == Changelog ==

 = 1.0.7 =
-* Fix HOME env and add composer.json package
+* Fix: HOME env definition;
-* Custom GITIGNORE
-* Replace filter sanitize string because is deprecated in PHP 8.1
+* Fix: deprecation warnings in PHP 8.1;
+* Compat: added composer.json package;
+* Compat: add the possibility to use a custom `.gitignore` by defining the `GITIGNORE` constant.

 = 1.0.6 =
 * Fixed deprecation warnings for dynamic property in git-wrapper